BlocProtocol/BLOC-wiki/docs/wallets/BLOC-Dashboard.md

 [![BLOC Dashboard App - Get your 1st cryptocurrency BLOC coin for FREE](https://img.youtube.com/vi/CwWN_3iLmyI/maxresdefault.jpg)](https://www.youtube.com/watch?v=CwWN_3iLmyI)

+**Error**: This account already connected and got rewards for this mission
+- The device you are using already claimed a reward for this airdrop mission using another username.
+Only 1 reward per device is allowed.

 ### **CryptoCanary Review AirDrop**

+Write a review about BLOC and give 5 stars rating on CryptoCanary website

 - ⬇️ Download the BLOC Dashboard app for Android or iOS
 - 📳 Register an account